About Jessica

 I left because I wanted my work to align with my values and capacity.

-Working with a coach helped me slow down, get honest with myself, and think more clearly about my next chapter.
-That experience reshaped how I make decisions and ultimately led me to build a coaching practice focused on clarity, confidence, and aligned action.
+Working with a coach helped me slow down, get honest with myself, and think clearly about my next chapter.
+That experience reshaped how I make decisions.
+It also shaped how I coach today.

 How I think about this work